From George Clooney:

 p.s.
 I only found out about this photo via the Jake Gyllenhaal newsletter, which is going away after Halloween so get in while you can.

 I left early this morning so I could vote in the NYC primary before work, only my voting location was not where I expected it to be (I was one block and one school short.
 Why are there so many blocks and schools in this town?).
-I decided to vote after work instead and then realized I'd left my MTA pass in the jacket I was unexpectedly wearing yesterday so I had to haul my whole ass back up four flights of fucking stairs to fetch it.
-(There was less cursing than you might expect!)
+I decided to vote after work instead but realized I'd left my MTA pass in the jacket I was unexpectedly wearing yesterday so I had to haul my whole ass back up four flights of fucking stairs to fetch it.
+(There was less cursing than you might expect, illustrating some true personal growth on my part.)
 Then I decided I was too mad to take the M7 down Columbus so I took the M10 down Central Park West instead.
-This turned out to be a smart decision, since who couldn't use a 20-block-long view of Central Park first thing in the morning once in a while?
+This turned out to be a wise decision, since who couldn't use a 20-block-long view of Central Park first thing in the morning once in a while?
 Especially in late-late summer in sharp, vaguely humid sunshine?
 Come on, the answer is nobody.
 There isn't a single person in the world who wouldn't make that deal.

-After work I voted because SarahB would never speak to me again if I did not, and also because I think people who don't vote are idiots.
+After work I voted because SarahB would never speak to me again if I did not, and also because I believe people who don't vote are idiots.
 It's literally the easiest thing you can do as a citizen of this country.
-The polls are open from 6am to 9pm, which is a pretty wide spectrum, although I suppose if you're working more than 15 hours somewhere you may be excused.
-All other things considered, though, it's a low goddamn bar to meet.
+The polls are open from 6am to 9pm, which is a pretty wide spectrum, although if you're working more than 15 hours somewhere you may obviously be excused.
+All other things considered, though, it's a low bar to meet.

 After voting I went to Barnes & Noble to see Robin Sloan read from his new book, Sourdough.
 I've been a fan of Internet Robin Sloan for a very long time (he used to have quite an active blog) and have been a fan of Novelist Robin Sloan since Mr. Penumbra's 24-Hour Bookstore, which is as charming as its title.
 He has a background in tech (he once worked at Twitter) and a broad curiosity about a lot of things, which I find refreshing, particularly in this fractious socioeconomic climate, and his views on technology today tilt toward optimism without excluding what came before: he's both forward-looking and backward-grateful.
 He revels in imagination and appreciation and finding use for things.
 He signed books after the reading and stamped them with the GPS code of the exact location of the bookstore, which was delightful and also a very Robin Sloan thing to do.
 More superheroes should be like Robin Sloan.